Docs

 1query {2 bondEvents {3 id4 newDelegate {5 ...VoteItem # Error! `VoteItem` cannot be spread on `Transcoder` type6 }7 oldDelegate {8 ...VoteItem9 }10 }11}1213fragment VoteItem on Vote {14 id15 voter16}

-GraphQL Fragments must be defined based on their usage.
+1. Fragments must be defined based on their specific usage.

-For most use-case, defining one fragment per type (in the case of repeated fields usage or type generation) is sufficient.
+For most use-cases, defining one fragment per type (in the case of repeated fields usage or type generation) is enough.

 Here is a rule of thumb for using fragments: